s15n/par-lang/README.md

 The name of a signal can be anything: `.close`, `.next`, `.ok`, `.item`, `.empty`, and so on, are all examples of signal names we'll see in this guide.

-To receive one of several signals from a channel, use curly braces after the channel's name:
+To receive one of several signals from a channel, use curly braces after the channel's name.
+Inside the curly braces, put a branch of the form `signal => { <process> }` for each possible signal:

 ```
 channel {